Sunshine (Everybody Needs a Little)

-"Sunshine (Everybody Needs a Little)" is a song co-written recorded by American country music artist Steve Azar.
+"Sunshine (Everybody Needs a Little)" is a song by American country music artist Steve Azar.
 It was released in January 2010 as the second single from his album Slide On Over Here.
-Azar wrote the song with Jason Young.
+Azar wrote the song with Jason Young and produced it with Justin Niebank.

 Critical reception

 Bobby Peacock of Roughstock gave the song a favorable review, writing that "the lyrics are simple and effective, staying away from the possible clichés that they could easily have developed into."
 Peacock also praised the song's production and Azar's "slightly grained, laid-back delivery."
 Dan Milliken of Country Universe gave the song a C+ grade, calling it "about as exciting as a dreamless nap" and "a pleasant enough listen if you’re in the mood for it."
 In his review of the album, Matt Bjorke of Roughstock wrote that the song is "one of those no-doubter, romantic love songs that just feels like a hit."